 It helps you save money

 It’s hard to argue with this fact.
+The average wedding hosts 131 guests but the average elopement usually has a total of 7 guests in attendance so it’s easy to see how money can be saved.
 It makes sense to elopement if for no other reason than to save money.
-Simply Eloped reported that the average cost of a wedding was $1,485.
+Simply Eloped reported that the average cost of a elopement was $1,485.
 When you compare that to the average cost of a traditional wedding (around $30,000), it’s hard not to be swayed by the financial benefits.
 Save the money on the wedding and spend it on the honeymoon!